-The post-hardcore quartet Thrice formed in 1998 in Irvine, California.
+Post-hardcore quartet Thrice formed in 1998 in Irvine, California.
 Guitarist/vocalist Dustin Kensrue, guitarist Teppei Teranishi, bassist Eddie Breckenridge, and drummer Riley Breckenridge all knew each other from high school and the neighborhood skate park, and the usual round of practices, music competitions, and local gigs helped hone their new band's sound.
 By late 1999, Thrice had amassed enough material to cut a proper record.
 Working with Death by Stereo's Paul Miner, the quartet recorded 12 tracks and self-released the Identity Crisis LP in April 2000.
 More gigs followed, and Thrice's mounting buzz sparked the interest of Hopeless/Sub City's Louis Posen.

 Posen signed the band in 2001, reissued Identity Crisis, and put Thrice on tour with Samiam.
-Tours with Midtown and Hot Rod Circuit followed, and eventually Thrice reentered the studio with producer Brian McTernan.
+Tours with Midtown and Hot Rod Circuit followed, and eventually Thrice re-entered the studio with producer Brian McTernan.
 Although those recording sessions proved to be a trying period for the young group, The Illusion of Safety emerged and was later released in February 2002.
 Naturally, the band hit the road in support of the album, this time playing concerts alongside Further Seems Forever and Face to Face.
 Thrice also began headlining shows for the first time that year, and major labels began to take notice.
 Eventually, Island Records signed the band in June.
 A stint on the Warped Tour followed, and Thrice spent the fall playing club dates with Hot Water Music and Coheed & Cambria.

 A new studio effort, the ambitious Vheissu, followed in October 2005, while the EP Red Sky appeared early the next year.
-A slew of new material arrived in 2007 and 2008, including a four-disc conceptual project entitled The Alchemy Index (issued in two double-disc releases: The Alchemy Index, Vols.
-1-2 and The Alchemy Index, Vols.
-3-4) and two separate releases of live material, The MySpace Transmissions and Live at the House of Blues.
-Meanwhile, the studio effort Beggars appeared in 2009.
+A slew of new material arrived in 2007 and 2008, including a four-disc conceptual project entitled The Alchemy Index.
+Issued in two double-disc releases, The Alchemy Index, Vols.
+1-2 focused on the elements of fire and water, while The Alchemy Index, Vols.
+3-4 completed the cycle with air and earth.
+The quadruple concept was notable for the band's newly incorporated textures and programming.
+They followed with two separate releases of live material, The MySpace Transmissions and Live at the House of Blues.
+Meanwhile, the studio effort Beggars appeared in 2009, evolving their sound even further with hints of Baroque indie tourmates the Dear Hunter and instrumental meandering similar to Radiohead.
 For their next album, the bandmembers went off on their own to work on new music before heading into Red Bull Studios with Dave Schiffman to put the songs to tape.
 The result was their seventh album, Major/Minor, which was released in the summer of 2011.